theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 When enabled and in full screen editing mode, editor will be in split mode by default when entering full screen.

+## Init
+### Init condition
+**Key:** `markdowneditor.init.condition`

+The xPDO condition (in JSON) that will be used to initialize Markdown Editor.
+With this setting MarkdownEditor can be used for example just for blog resources and for everything other you can use WYSIWYG.
+To achieve that, set `which_editor` to your favourite WYSIWYG editor (for example TinyMCE-RTE) and if your blog resource has id `9` use this as an init condition: `{"parent": 9}`.

 ## Live preview
 ### Parse MODX Tags
 **Key:** `markdowneditor.lp.parse_modx_tags`